amanusk/cpu-rs/README.md

-# cpu-freq
+# CPU-rs

-Get CPU frequency information
+Library to get usefull CPU statistics in rust